-- Provide an individual account for each employee; - Define the contributions that an employer is required to make to an active employee's account for the periods in which the employee renders service; and - Provide that the OPEB an employee will receive will depend only on the employee's account balance.
+- Provide an individual account for each employee - Define the contributions that an employer is required to make to an active employee's account for the periods in which the employee renders service - Provide that the OPEB an employee will receive will depend only on the employee's account balance.

 For defined contribution plans, there is no liability (other than amounts payable to the plan), deferred outflows, or deferred inflows to report.
 OPEB expense is the net amount of employer contributions made to the plan.
-Note that if only employees contribute to a defined contribution plan (and not the employer), the employer is not a participant and no disclosures are required.
+If only employees contribute to a defined contribution plan (and not the employer), the employer is not a participant and no disclosures are required.
+However, if the employer continues the plan, there are required disclosures.
 See Note X - Pension and/or OPEB Plans - Defined Contribution.